 I started reading this book with a sinking heart.
 Ah, Sheila Kitzinger, I thought, the woman that says giving birth should be an orgasmic experience.
 What nonsense, especially for those of us who didn’t have the greatest experience.
 But I know she has loads of fans, and I was curious, so I ploughed on.

 By the end of it I was in tears (in a good way).
 What a woman.
-I don’t agree with everything she says, and she misses out some key information about LAM, but it’s still a brilliant read and she’s done amazing work for just about anyone giving birth in the UK (and a few other countries too) – from confident birth goddesses to the rest of us.
+I don’t agree with everything she says, but it’s still a brilliant read and she’s done amazing work for just about anyone giving birth in the UK (and a few other countries too) – from confident birth goddesses to the rest of us.

-I loved her stories: the 5,000 London women who successfully demonstrated in the 1980s against being told to give birth on their backs (“like being told you have to have sex in the missionary position”!); the countries that have a birth room with a rope hanging from the ceiling so a woman can move around; the one about belly dancing being about giving birth (not just sex).
+I loved her stories: the 5,000 London women who successfully demonstrated in the 1980s against being told to give birth on their backs (“like being told you have to have sex in the missionary position”); the birth room with a rope attached to the ceiling so women can hold onto it whle in labour; the one about belly dancing moves helping women in labour.
 Then there’s the couple (who’d not had children) who thought that a centrifugal machine could be used to harness the power of G-force in giving birth.
-Yikes.